The Question Everyone Asks

 I spend 30 minutes every week in my fan page to schedule a few posts, comment and share other fan pages’ content.
 I’m still posting and just waiting for the day to come when things change AGAIN and Facebook will start being a traffic source for my site.
 Right now, I just get in, get out and on with my day.

 At the beginning of the next week, repeat step #1.
 Every single week.

-The more you work on your Social Media MITs, the quicker you’ll get at the tasks you need to do to complete your list.
-You’ll find that you’ll start to develop our own system so take your time to find the right rhythm for your schedule.
+The more you work on your social media MITs, the quicker you’ll get at the tasks you need to do to complete your list.
+We all start to develop our own system so take your time to find the right rhythm for your schedule.

-Soon you’ll realize that it’s a simple thing to pull your list of Social Media MITs together and schedule them into your week.
-But sometimes, it’s those small things that are the ones that make the biggest difference.
+Soon you’ll realize that it’s a simple thing to pull your list of social media MITs together and schedule them into your week.
+But sometimes, those small things are the ones that can make the biggest differences.